-6.12.4.1.1 Payment shall be made as soon as the cost responsibilities of the subsequent Developer or Interconnection Customer are determined in accordance with Attachment S.
+6.12.4.1.1 Payment shall be made as soon as the cost responsibilities of the subsequent Developer or Interconnection Customer are determined in accordance with Attachment S of the ISO OATT.

 6.12.4.1.2 Payment to the constructing Transmission Owner(s) will be based upon the depreciated amount of the Highway SDU in the constructing Transmission Owner’s accounting records.

-6.12.4.1.3 The constructing Transmission Owner(s) will adjust their revenue requirement to account for the payment received from the subsequent Developer or Interconnection Customer to lower the HFC charged to LSEs going forward.
+6.12.4.1.3 The constructing Transmission Owner(s) will adjust their revenue requirement under this Rate Schedule 12 to account for any payments received from subsequent Developers or Interconnection Customers to lower the HFC charged to LSEs going forward and notify the ISO of the adjusted revenue requirement.

-6.12.4.2 The NYISO will credit the subsequent Developer or Interconnection Customer with any revenues derived from the monetization of Incremental TCCs created by the Highway SDU in proportion to the use of Headroom by the Developer’s or Interconnection Customer’s project.
-Credits to the LSEs from sales of Incremental TCCs will be reduced proportionately.